DrewJSquared/flairnode/README.md

 `nano /etc/hosts`
 set to `flairnode` where relvant

+### Reboot
+Flip switch to MMC for reboot to work properly then reboot.

-- Switch to ssh from this point forward
+- Switch to ssh from this point forward for ease

 ## 2. GETTY TTY1 SERVICE